navcoin/NavHub/content/projects/open-alias/index.md

 ### 3. Verify

-The console in the Debug window will output a line of verification code.
-This code then needs to be copied back to the NavCoin OpenAlias to complete the verification process.
+The console in the Debug window will output a line of code (the signature).
+This signature then needs to be copied and pasted to the 'Signature' form input on [http://openalias.nav.community](http://openalias.nav.community).
+After clicking 'Verify', if successful, you will receive a message saying your new alias has been registered as an OpenAlias address!
+Coins will be received at the new wallet address you linked to your alias.
+Please allow up to 10 minutes for the address to be active.

 ## Why use OpenAlias?